ArcherHeffern/ImpliedVolatilityIndex/README.md

 npm run dev
 ```
 ## Authenticating users
-### Example: Validating user with token before sending them information from our database
+### Template for validating user with token before sending them information from our database
 with a request that has the content
 ```
 {